 In 1293 the King acquired Hull.
-It was renamed Kingston (kings town) on Hull.
+It was renamed Kingston (king's town) on Hull.
 The king wanted a port in Northeast England through which he could supply his army when fighting the Scots.
 The king set about enlarging Hull.
-He gave Hull the right to hold 2 weekly markets and an annual fair lasting for 30 days.
+He gave the town the right to hold 2 weekly markets and an annual fair lasting for 30 days.
 The king also established a mint in Hull about 1300.
 The same year he built an exchange where merchants could buy and sell goods.

-There were also many fishermen in Hull.
+There were also many fishermen in Medieval Hull.
 They sailed to the icy waters around Iceland.
-However Hull was a port rather than a manufacturing centre.
+However, Hull was a port rather than a manufacturing center.

 In the early 14th century Hull was given a stonewall and a ditch.
 There were 4 main gates, one of which was Myton Gate.
-Like all other towns Hull suffered from the Black Death of 1349, which probably killed about half the population.
+Like all other towns, Hull suffered from the Black Death of 1349, which probably killed about half the population.
 But it soon recovered.
 By the late 14th century Hull may have had a population of 3,500.
-By the standards of the time it was a large and important place.
-The streets of Hull were paved but no doubt were very dirty, full of animal dung and other refuse.
+By the standards of the time, it was a large and important place.
+The streets were paved but no doubt they were very dirty, full of animal dung and other refuse.

 Trinity House began as a guild.
-In the Middle Ages skilled workers were organised into guilds that looked after their members interests.
-The seamen were organised into a guild, which met in Holy Trinity church.
+In the Middle Ages, skilled workers were organized into guilds that looked after their member's interests.
+The seamen were organized into a guild, which met in Holy Trinity church.
 They ran a 'hospital' (actually an almshouse).
-They also controlled navigation in the Humber.
+They also controlled navigation in the River Humber.

-In 1539 Henry VIII closed the monasteries.
+In 1539 Henry VIII closed monasteries.
 The friaries in Hull were closed.
-So was the Carthusian priory.
-However the 'hospital' run by the Carthusian monks was taken over by the town council.
+So was the Carthusian Priory.
+However, the 'hospital' run by the Carthusian monks was taken over by the town council.

-In 1541 Henry ordered that there should be improvements to the towns defences.
-On the other side of the river Hull, opposite the town Henry built blockhouses or small forts.
+In 1541 Henry ordered that there should be improvements to the towns defenses.
+On the other side of the river Hull, opposite the town, Henry built blockhouses or small forts.
 One was nearly opposite the North Gate.
 The other stood near the confluence of the Hull and the Humber.
 Between them stood a larger fort, a castle.
 A wall joined all three of them.
 In 1552 the town council was given custody of these forts.
-In the Middle Ages there was a ferry across the Hull.
+In the Middle Ages, there was a ferry across the River Hull.
 In 1541 a bridge was built near the North Gate.